P.C. to dedicate Cottage Street in honor of family of soldiers

 “He told me that because of the sacrifice and patriotism my family showed, we had earned it,” the Greenwich resident said.
 “He reached out to Phil and it all just started happening.”

 Dorazio said that after Vilato approached him with the idea on Oct.
 3, he pushed it towards the board to make it happen as quickly as possible.
 Part of his reason for doing so is to ensure their last living sibling, Beatrice “Bea” Celestino, can see it.
-The 97-year-old lives on Cottage Street.
+The 97-year-old still lives in the Village.

 “It was a no-brainer for the board,” he said.
 “Really the only question we were asking ourselves was how wasn’t this already done.”